excellalabs/tcp-java/README.md

 1. Run `docker-compose run api bash`.
 Use this bash prompt for the next step.
 1. Run `./generate-keystore`.
 It doesn't really matter what information you enter here.
 1. Run `exit` once to drop out of the docker container.
-1. Run `./start bootrun` and wait for the backend to start up
+1. Run `./start bootrun` and wait for the backend to start up (`75% EXECUTING` will display when it is up and running)
 1. Go to http://localhost:8080/api/swagger-ui.html to see interactive API documentation.
 1. Before you perform requests from Swagger, click the small lock icon and enter `user` / `pass`.